 Often, the pricing or market value of your property will be impacted by things completely out of your control or anyone else’s control.
 Things like the available inventory (a shortage of homes for sale will drive prices up, a glut of homes on the market will depress sales prices), the local economy (high or low unemployment), the prices of rental homes (when it’s cheap to rent and expensive to own, it CAN make it harder to sell if prices are stagnant or going down), appreciation rates, and disasters (natural, like the Loma Prieta Earthquake or the current pandemic, or unnatural, like the events of 9-11).

-When I work with sellers, we determine the best pricing strategy based on recent and current market activity and the factors under the owner’s control:
+When we work with sellers, we determine the best pricing strategy based on recent and current market activity and the factors under the owner’s control: